 Run your site URL through this free-to-use tool and find out which other companies are competing in the same space as you.

 You can see a rundown of sites by similarity and ranking.
 You’ll get a grid of twelve or so rival websites, and if you want to unlock the full list, you have to purchase their subscription.

 Go a step further, enter your competitor’s URL and check the referral traffic report.
 These are other websites that are linking back to your rival’s content.
 Sometimes these can be industry bloggers, but more often then not, other competitors might be behind these backlinks.

 Make sure to check each of these websites to identify if they’re your actual opponents.

 Similar Web is a great all-in-one tool that can go well beyond identifying your competitors.
-Deeper insights into your or competitors’ traffic, sources, referrals, audience, etc., is also available for a more comprehensive competitive analysis (which we’ll cover in the next section).
+Deeper insights into your or competitors’ traffic, sources, referrals, audience, etc., are also available for a more comprehensive competitive analysis (which we’ll cover in the next section).

 It also comes as a Chrome extension, to analyze competition while you’re browsing the internet.

 6. Find competitors in your area using Google Maps